-DCG has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation, and ensures that there are adequate reserves to support DCG's core activities.
-The Income and Expenditure Unrestricted Reserves of DCG of £81,604,000 are represented wholly by Fixed Assets.
+DCG has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation and ensures that there are adequate reserves to support DCG's core activities.
+The Income and Expenditure Unrestricted Reserves of DCG of £85,332,000 are represented wholly by Fixed Assets.
 DCG has made a substantial investment in facilities, providing a high-quality learning environment.
-DCG plans to build up cash reserves over the three-year period 2020 to 2023 however the COVID-19 pandemic has impacted this aim.
-This will provide a level of free reserves for broader investment in provision.
+DCG plans to sustain an adequate level of reserves to support the organisation's core activities and broader investment in provision.